rinaldilucas/less-example/README.md

   [![Project Screenshot][project-screenshot]](https://rinaldilucas.github.io/less-example/)
 </div>

-A little study project created to help people who wants to know how a project with less, gulp and npm works.
+A little study project was created to help people who want to know how a project with less, gulp, and npm works.
 If this project helped you in any way, don't hesitate to leave a star!

 <p align="right">(<a href="#top">back to top</a>)</p>